 Perhaps the industry most affected by the COVID-19 pandemic, the Accommodation industry took a massive hit as travel restrictions were put in place and both domestic and international travel drastically fell.
-Yet, with attractions such as Disneyland, 42-miles of beautiful coastline, and luxury shopping destinations, tourism and the Accommodation
+Yet, with attractions such as Disneyland, 42-miles of beautiful coastline, and luxury shopping destinations, tourism and the Accommodation sector have nearly recovered.
+Tourism has been an integral part of Orange County's economy for decades and has provided an important source of jobs with low barriers to entry for residents and an important source of income for local retailers, restaurants and hotels.
+With such a deep history and specialization, and significant number of tourism amenities, Orange County's Accommodation sector is uniquely positioned to continue to grow.

-In 2019, Orange County saw an estimated 50.2 million visitors and while visitation numbers have dropped, they are expected to return to these highs by 2024.29 At the same time, travel-related spending in Orange County saw a dramatic decline from \$14.5 billion in 2019 to \$6.8 billion in 2020 before recovering to \$15.8 billion in 2023.
-The Accommodation accounts for \$3.8 billion or 24 percent of total travel-related spending, behind only Food Services.30 While the hotel sector has seen some disruption from app-based rental services such as Airbnb or Vrbo, these services have seen some push back due to increasing service fees, cleaning fees, owner disputes, and their roles in reducing housing supply and how they can impact neighborhoods.
+In 2019, Orange County saw an estimated 50.2 million visitors and while visitation numbers have dropped, they are expected to return to these highs by 2024.
+At the same time, travel-related spending in Orange County saw a dramatic decline from \$14.5 billion in 2019 to \$6.8 billion in 2020 before recovering to \$15.8 billion in 2023.
+The Accommodation accounts for \$3.8 billion or 24 percent of total travel-related spending, behind only Food Services.
+While the hotel sector has seen some disruption from app-based rental services such as Airbnb or Vrbo, these services have seen some push back due to increasing service fees, cleaning fees, owner disputes, and their roles in reducing housing supply and how they can impact neighborhoods.